lokeshmadasu42/Abstractive-Summarization-For-Telugu/README.md

 ## Overview

+Abstractive summarization is the task of generating a condensed(short) version of an article by preserving the important information.
+We implemented state-of-the-art baseline models and tested their performance on TeSum data.

 ## Data

-Please convert the data into required format by running data_format.py.
+TeSum is the first ever, largest human annotated dataset for the Abstractive Summarization task in Telugu.
+The dataset contains 20,329 high-quality article-summary pairs.
+Please convert the data into required format before passing it to models (run data_format.py).
+The train,dev and test splits are 16295, 2017 and 2017.

 ## Models

-We use modified fork of [huggingface transformers](https://github.com/huggingface/transformers) for fine-tuning the transformer models such as mT5, mBART and IndicBART.
+We use the modified fork of [huggingface transformers](https://github.com/huggingface/transformers) for fine-tuning the transformer models such as mT5, mBART and IndicBART.
 Please check the following example script to fine-tune and evaluate the models.
 All the arguments are self-explanatory.

-bash
 ```
-python run_summarization.py \
+python3 run_summarization.py \
     --model_name_or_path ai4bharat/IndicBART-XLSum \
     --do_train True \
     --do_eval True\